Esqarrouth/Cool-Quotes/README.md

 In every period of history, people believe things that were just ridiculous, and believe them so strongly that you would have gotten in terrible trouble for saying otherwise. ...
 It's tantalizing to think we believe things that people in the future will find ridiculous.
 What WOULD someone coming back to visit us in a time machine have to be careful not to say?|Paul Graham
 The people you can say heretical things to without getting jumped on are also the most interesting to know.|Paul Graham The statements that make people mad are the ones they worry might be believed.
 I suspect the statements that make people are maddest are those they worry might be true.|Paul Graham
-We become what we behold.
+Its hard to do a really good job on anything you don't think about in the shower.|Paul Graham We become what we behold.
 We shape our tools and then our tools shape us.|Marshall McLuhan In times of change learners inherit the earth; while the learned find themselves beautifully equipped to deal with a world that no longer exists.|Eric Hoffer
+Creativity is people who care enough to keep thinking about something until they find the simplest way to do it.|Tim Cook I want to grow.
+I want to be better.
+You Grow.
+We all grow.
+We're made to grow.You either evolve or you disappear.|2pac If you can make it through the night, there's a brighter day.|2pac A coward dies a thousand times, a soldier dies but once.|2pac I didn't choose the thug life, the thug life chose me.|2pac I have not failed. i've just found 10 000 ways that won't work.|Thomas Edison It is no measure of health to be well adjusted to a profoundly sick society.|Jiddu Krishnamurti If you have an apple and I have an apple and we exchange these apples then you and I will still each have one apple.
+But if you have an idea and I have an idea and we exchange these ideas, then each of us will have two ideas.|George Bernard Shaw
+A developed country is not a place where the poor have cars.
+It’s where the rich use public transport.|Enrique Penalosa When given a choice, choose the thing that scares you a little.
+If it's 100% safe, it is holding you back.|Jeff Atwood If you're going through hell, keep going.|Winston Churchill the brick walls are not there to keep us out.
+The brick walls are there to give us a chance to show how badly we want something.
+Because the brick walls are there to stop people who don't want it badly enough.|Randy Pausch
+War does not determine who is right - only who is left.|Bertrand Russell A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
+Specialization is for insects.|Lazarus Long
+Life isn't about finding yourself it is about creating yourself.|B.Shaw In order to survive got to learn to live with regrets, On the rise to the top many drop, don’t forget.|Jay-Z

 #Business Quotes